Paternity

 How is a father named on a child’s birth certificate?

-Births, Deaths, Marriages, and Relationships Registration Act 1995, s 9
+Births, Deaths, Marriages, and Relationships Registration Act 2021, ss 12, 20

-If the child’s parents are legally married to each other, or in a civil union or de facto relationship with each other, both parents sign the birth registration form, which is then given to the registrar of Births, Deaths and Marriages.
+If the child’s parents are legally married to each other, or in a civil union or de facto relationship with each other, both parents sign the birth registration form, which is then given to the Registrar of Births, Deaths and Marriages.

-If a registrar is satisfied that a child has only one parent, or the other parent is unavailable, or it would be too distressing otherwise, only one parent has to sign the birth registration form.
+If a Registrar is satisfied that a child only has one parent, or the other parent is unavailable, or it would be too distressing otherwise, only one parent has to sign the birth registration form.

-If a man was not married, in a civil union or de facto relationship with the mother of a child any time between the conception of the child (when the woman became pregnant) and the birth of the child, he can only be named on the child’s birth certificate if he:
+If a man was not married, in a civil union or de facto relationship with the mother of a child any time between the conception of the child (when the woman became pregnant) and the birth of the child, he can only be named on the child’s birth certificate if:

-• gave written permission, also signed by the mother, to put his name on the birth certificate, or
+• he gave written permission, also signed by the mother, to put his name on the birth certificate, or

-• signed the birth registration form on his own because the mother was unable to sign.
+• he signed the birth registration form on his own because the mother was unable to sign.
 This could be because she was dead, or missing, or of unsound mind, or unable to act because of a medical condition, or

 Acknowledgement of paternity

-A man can sign an “acknowledgement of paternity”, saying that he is the father of the child.
+A man can sign an “Acknowledgement of Paternity,” saying that he is the father of the child.
 The acknowledgement must also be signed by the mother and signed and witnessed by a lawyer.
 This document is called a “Deed of Acknowledgement of Paternity”.

 Next Section | Paternity orders